Go backGo back

 Operations management is an extremely broad and important responsibility within any business.
 It is concerned with maximising the business’s efficiency, and by necessity touches on many aspects of the business.

 Successful Operations Managers need a firm understanding of costs and revenue, processes, logistics and supply chain, as well as possessing strong systems thinking skills.
-A Master of Business Administration – such as the Fast-Track MBA in Logistics & Supply Chain Management – provides graduates with these skills and prepares them for leadership roles in operations.
+A Master of Business Administration – such as the AIB MBA in Logistics & Supply Chain Management – provides graduates with these skills and prepares them for leadership roles in operations.

 Similar career opportunities for MBA graduates include Supply Chain Manager and Procurement Manager.